glisak/Rhetos-wiki/Development-environment-setup.md

 ## Create a working folder

 1. Create a development folder for your business application.
-2. Inside your application's development folder, create a subfolder named "&lt;MyApplicationName&gt;RhetosServer" or "RhetosServer", where the Rhetos server binaries will be placed.
-The following documentation will refer to this folder as "RhetosServer folder".
+2. Inside your application's development folder, create a subfolder `dist\<MyApplicationName>RhetosServer`, where the Rhetos server binaries will be placed.
+The following documentation will refer to this folder as "**RhetosServer** folder".

 Example:

 > For a tutorial application "Bookstore", create the following folder structure.
 >
 > * Bookstore
->   * Output
+>   * dist
 >     * BookstoreRhetosServer
->   * Source
+>   * src
 >     * DslScripts

 ## Get Rhetos server binaries